libavg/libavg/sphinxdoc/areanodes.rst

         .. py:attribute:: size

             The size that the node takes on the canvas.
-Node types usually have sensible defaults for the size.
-For media nodes, this is generally the size of the media (so :samp:`size == getMediaSize()`).
-For DivNodes, the default size is infinite.
+The default value for :py:attr:`size` is :samp:`(0,0)`, which causes the node to be rendered at media size.
+DivNodes with :samp:`size=(0,0)` effectively have infinite size.
+Note that setting the size to :samp:`(0,0)` also causes this behaviour.

         .. py:attribute:: pivot